ChaoticLeah/blog/content/post/roblox-world-procgen/index.md

 Biomes in this system are not like actual biomes in the sense that each "biome" can only have 1 ground material.
 This is fine though since we can split what would be 1 biome into multiple sub-biomes which basically do the same thing.
 {{% /callout %}}

-Ok so now we have an interesting and varied height generated that isn't too repetitive unless we really zoom far out, but we don't know what material is going to be there.
-For this, I made a "biome system" which allows me to specify its elevation, slope, heat, rareness, moisture, material, and "spawnables".
+Ok so now we have interesting and varied terrain height generated that isn't too repetitive unless we really zoom far out, but we don't know what material to place where.
+For this, I made a "biome system" which allows me to specify each biomes elevation, slope, heat, rareness, moisture, material, and "spawnables".
 We will get back to spawnables later but for now, we have a list of biomes (aka materials) with parameters.
 Note: Parameters on biomes can be set to nil meaning "it doesn't matter what this is".
 We already have the height from the previous calculation so we can find the best fit for that but we need to do the rest now.
 With a few more perlin noisemaps we can generate the heat and moisture values.
-I decided to go with heat and moisture for generation since after doing research into biomes these are the 2 variables that seem to be the biggest things that separate biomes.
+I chose heat and moisture as the primary factors for generation because, based on my research, these two variables play the biggest role in distinguishing different biomes.

 ![A 2D chart with Annual precipitation on the y axis, and Average annual temperature on the x axis.
 On the graph are many biomes spread over it](th-412295043.jpg)